evandroagnes/cryptocurrencies-trading/README.md

     **quote_asset_order**: List of quote assets to create orders.
 The logic is the same as 'base_asset_order'.
 Example: ['USDT', 'USDT']

     **live_trade**: live or test trade: 0 - False, 1 - True.
 Be careful with this parameter.

+    **roll_oco_orders**: recreate oco orders with new values when they are going to come closer to the limit price: 0 - False, 1 - True.

 - api_creds: